By the end of this chapter, students should be able to:

 The zone of saltating sand is an effective agent of erosion through sand abrasion.
 A bedrock outcrop which has such a sandblasted shape is called a yardang .
 Rocks and boulders lying on the surface may be blasted and polished by saltating sand.
 When predominant wind directions shift, multiple sandblasted and polished faces may appear.
 Such polished desert rocks are called ventifacts .

-In places with sand dunes, clumps of vegetation often anchor sediment accumulated on the desert surface.
-Yet, saltation winds may be sufficient to move or remove materials not anchored by vegetation.
+In places with sand dunes, clumps of vegetation often anchor sediment that has accumulated on the desert surface.
+Yet, saltation from winds may be sufficient to move or remove materials not anchored by vegetation.
 This causes a bowl-shaped depression in the sand called a blowout .

 13.3 Desert landforms

 In deserts like those of the American Southwest, streams draining mountains flow through canyons and emerge into adjacent valleys.
 As the stream emerges from the narrow canyon and spreads out, and with a lower slope angle and slower speeds and no longer constrained by the canyon walls , it drops its coarser load.
 As the channel fills with this conglomeratic material, the stream is deflected around it.
-This process causes the stream to be deflected back and forth constructing a fan shaped feature call an alluvial fan, similar to a delta made by a river entering a body of water .
+This process causes the stream to be deflected back and forth, developing a system of radial distributaries and constructing a fan shaped feature call an alluvial fan, similar to a delta made by a river entering a body of water .

 As the mountains erode away and the debris accumulates first in alluvial fans, then bajadas, the mountains eventually are buried in their own erosional debris.
 Such residual buried mountain remnants are called inselbergs , “island mountains,” as first described by the German geologist Wilhelm Bornhardt.

-These are among the flattest of all landforms.
+Playas are among the flattest of all landforms.
 Such a lake may cover a large area and be only a few inches deep, and that only after a heavy thunderstorm.
-Playa lakes and desert streams that flow only after rainstorms are called intermittent stream or ephemeral stream.
-Drainage basins of ephemeral streams gather water from large areas and ephemeral channels may suddenly fill with water from storms many miles away and not directly experienced at that location plus, lack of organic matter and soil structure in arid regions inhibits infiltration and adds to runoff.
+Playa lakes and desert streams that flow only after rainstorms are called intermittent or ephemeral.
+Drainage basins of ephemeral streams gather water from large areas and ephemeral channels may suddenly fill with water from storms many miles away and not even visible at that location plus, lack of organic matter and soil structure in arid regions inhibits infiltration and adds to runoff.

-Flows are commonly non-channelized and move as sheet flows.
+Such high-volume ephemeral lows may be non-channelized and move as sheet flows.
 Such flash floods are a major factor in desert deposition and a serious concern for desert travelers who need to pay attention to regional weather.
 Water is less able to infiltrate because the flow compacts the surface, plants are less common to slow flows, and soils in deserts can become more hydrophobic.
-Water typically runs off as sheetwash to stream channels called arroyos or a dry wash that may be dry part of the year or the vast majority of the year.
-The channels can fill quickly, creating a mass of water and debris that charges down the channel, possibly even overflowing the banks of the arroyo.
+Water typically runs off as sheetwash to stream channels called arroyos or a dry wash that may be dry part or most of the year.
+Dry ephemeral channels can fill quickly, creating a mass of water and debris that charges down the channel, possibly even overflowing the banks of the arroyo.
+People entering such channels or camping by them have been swept away by sudden flash floods.

 The way dunes form creates an internal feature called cross bedding.
 As wind blows up the windward side of the dune, it carries sand to the dune crest depositing layers of sand parallel to the windward (or “stoss”) side.
 The sand builds up the crest of the dune and pours over the top until the leeward (downwind or slip) face of the dune reaches the angle of repose, the maximum angle which will support the sand pile.
-The sand continues to drop down the leeward side covering previous layers and creating the cross beds.
+Dunes are unstable features and move as the sand erodes from the stoss side and continues to drop down the leeward side covering previous stoss and slip-face layers and creating the cross beds.
 Mostly, these are reworked over and over again, but occasionally, the features are preserved in a depression, then lithified.
-Shifting wind directions create chaotic patterns of cross beds like those seen in the Navajo Sandstone and Zion National Park of Utah.
+Shifting wind directions and abundant sand sources create chaotic patterns of cross beds like those seen in the fossil ergs represented by the Navajo Sandstone and Zion National Park of Utah.

 In the Mesozoic, Utah was covered by a series of ergs, thickest in Southern Utah.
 Perhaps the best known of these sandstone formations is the Navajo Sandstone.
 The Navajo forms the dramatic cliffs and spires in Zion National Park and covers a large part of the Colorado Plateau.
 It is exposed beneath the Entrada Sandstone in Arches National Park, a later series of sand dunes in which the conditions of the lithified rock allowed the formation of arches.